eclipse-edc/docs/developer/wip/for-adopters/runtime-extensions.md

 ### Secrets Handling and the Vault

 All secrets should be stored in the `Vault`.
-EDC supports several implementations, including one back by [Hashicorp Vault](https://www.vaultproject.io/).
+EDC supports several implementations, including one backed by [Hashicorp Vault](https://www.vaultproject.io/).

 ### Documenting Extensions